FACING ISSUE WITH YOUR PRINTER ?

 How to fix that: Navigate into your printer’s WiFi and be sure to hook up the printer to the appropriate network and use your correct password.

-You can remove old saved networks and reconnect if necessary.
+You can remove old saved networks and reconnect them if necessary.

 5. Update Printer Firmware